Azure/azure-iot-cli-extension/README.md

 ## Command Guide

-Many commands require the default policy to exist on the target resource which is being manipulated.
-For example IoT Hub based commands commonly look for the **iothubowner** policy.
-This behavior will change in a future update.

 [Command Wiki](https://github.com/Azure/azure-iot-cli-extension/wiki/Commands)

+#### Tips for success

+**Tip#1** Many commands require the default policy to exist on the target resource which is being manipulated.
+For example IoT Hub based commands commonly look for the **iothubowner** policy. _This behavior will change in a future update_.

+**Tip#2** For command parameters that take JSON, for example the `az iot hub device-twin update` command's `--set` parameter, JSON input is different between CMD/Powershell and Bash like shells.
+Please read the [Wiki Tips page](https://github.com/Azure/azure-iot-cli-extension/wiki/Tips) for more detail.

 ## Developer setup